Galaxy (Australian television): History

 In January 1992, the Government of Australia called tenders for Australia's first pay-TV licenses.
-Surprisingly, the first license was purchased not by one of the major media players but by an entrepreneur, Albert Hadid, who quickly onsold it for a rumoured $33 million profit.
+Surprisingly, the first licence was purchased not by one of the major media players but by an entrepreneur, Albert Hadid, who quickly onsold it for a rumoured $33 million profit.
 The licenses ultimately ended up in the hands of Continental Century Pay-TV, a joint venture between Australian venture capitalist CVC and US cable company Century Communications (now part of Charter Communications) and Australis Media, an upstart company in which TCI and Guinness Peat Group were major shareholders.
 Australis paid a total of A$333 million for the satellite and microwave licenses they would require to launch a pay-TV service to be branded Galaxy.

 Galaxy secured contracts with three major Hollywood studios –Sony Pictures Motion Picture Group, Universal Studios and Paramount Pictures (the latter two both partners on a joint venture, United International Pictures)– for the exclusive first-run rights to broadcast their film and TV product on its Galaxy service.
 The output of these studios formed three channels – Showtime, Encore and TV1 – that would become the mainstay of Galaxy's programming.

 After the remaining output from the major studios was purchased by Optus Vision, Galaxy's other competitor, the News Corporation and Telstra owned Foxtel, was forced into an embarrassing deal to purchase content from Australis at a reported cost of A$4.5 billion over 25 years.

 Despite this lucrative deal, the financial situation at Australis was troubling.
 The installation cost of equipment was high (reportedly around $500 for a microwave antenna and $1000 for a satellite dish), forcing them to greatly subsidise installation costs.

-Furthermore, increased competition from Foxtel and Optus Vision forced Galaxy to lower prices further or lose customers.
+The demand for Galaxy TV and its new Microwave channels (albeit limited) was overwhelming.

+National centre waiting boards at the time regularly flashed 99 calls waiting -it's limited) with subscribers hungry for the new service waiting in excess of 60 and even up to 90 minutes to enquire about connecting.

+This sensational demand in advance of Foxtel and Optus visions Services going live although initially a dream outcome for Australis’ owners, contributed to its downfall.

+Potential Subscribers waiting for their antenna and decoder boxes also overwhelmed the National Call Centre frustrated at delays in installation.
+Installers at the time were also overwhelmed and in some cases, either faulty decoder boxes or misaligned line of sight Antenna's, caused outages and frustrated subscribers wanting a repair, but Galaxy had limited Installers who were busy installing new Decoders and this caused repair and installation times to blow out.